The best diet for you

 You've got the classic weight management favourites that have been around for decades, to the 'quick fix' diet plans that have supposedly transformed this or that celebrity, and there's no shortage of wonder foods claiming to be the new nirvana of weight loss.

-All of the experts say whatever diet you follow, it needs to be healthy.
-You didn't wake up one morning to find you'd gained 5kg – so don't expect weight loss to be fast.
+All of the experts say whatever diet you do, it needs to be healthy.
+You didn't wake up one morning to find you'd gained 5kg, so don't expect weight loss to be fast.
 Rapid changes in body weight with fasting is linked to water loss, not fat loss.

 Cleanses and weight loss pills aren't part of a good weight loss diet.
-Yes, you will lose weight on short-term fad diets like the cabbage soup or lemonade diet, but you will put it back on again afterwards.
-So it's self-defeating if you are looking for long term weight loss.
+Yes, you will lose weight on short-term fad diets like the cabbage soup or lemonade diet, but you will put it back on again, so it's self-defeating if you are looking for long term weight loss.

 A healthy diet is a varied and well balanced one.
 It provides enough protein to meet the body's daily demands.
-It provides less carbohydrate and fat than you need so that weight loss occurs, and it doesn't ignore vitamin and mineral needs, essential for a healthy body.
+It provides less carbohydrate, fat and alcohol than you need so that weight loss occurs, and it doesn't ignore vitamin and mineral needs, essential for a healthy body.

-"When choosing a diet you need to think about one that ensures sustained weight loss long term rather than a quick fix," says British Dietetic Association spokesperson, Debra Williams.
-"And too rapid weight loss can also adversely affect your metabolic rate."
+"When choosing a diet, you need to think about one that ensures sustained weight loss long term rather than a quick fix," says British Dietetic Association spokesperson, Debra Williams.
+She warns that losing weight too quickly can adversely affect your metabolic rate.

 Think of losing weight as a marathon, not a sprint.

-It sounds simple but to lose weight you must eat fewer calories.
+It sounds simple, but to lose weight you eat fewer calories.
 One pound (454g) of body fat has 3,500 calories of stored energy.

 Exercise is an important part of the best diet equation.
-Exercise burns off calories so if you are being physically active you can choose to eat more calories or lose more weight.
-If you do muscle strengthening exercise then your resting metabolic rate (the rate at which you burn calories each day) will go up.
+Exercise burns off calories so if you are being physically active you can chose to eat more calories, or lose more weight.
+If you do muscle strengthening exercise then your resting metabolic rate, the rate at which you burn calories each day, will go up.
 It's a win-win approach to weight loss.